 If a rocket carrying 50 tons of nuclear waste has an accident, the entire solar system could be affected.
 The risk involved is therefore massive.

-When recycled, industrial wastes serve as a source of raw material.
+When recycled, industrial wastes serve as a source of raw waste.
 They are used to create other useful products.
 The earth doesn't have a limitless stream of resources hence managing the resources available in the most efficient way is the way to go.
 Maximizing the benefits that could be derived from our resources including industrial wastes is a necessity in our modern world and not just a luxury.
 This is because of the increasing global population.
 We have renewable resources and non-renewable resources, so we need to manage our renewable resources in the most efficient way.

 The use of industrial wastes to develop high-value products has been deployed in various industries.
 For instance, in the production of soil-cement, a mixture of slag gravel and ash from the burning of biofuel is used as a substitute for cement, which reduces the carbon dioxide emissions of the construction industry.